(5b) The Cross Staff

 Building your own Cross-Staff

 You can build the simple cross-staff shown on the right, using no more than a yardstick, an office ruler and simple materials found in the home.
 All measurements here are in inches, but if your system is metric, you may use a meter-stick and a 30-cm ruler, and estimate equivalents of other dimensions.
-In either case, feel free to improvise, modify the design and perhaps improve it.
+In either case, feel free to modify this design and in particular, replace the slits with more easily used aiming sights.

 - A wooden yardstick